vladigleba/vladigleba.github.io/posts/basics/standards.md

 ## Is there a guide for choosing what to watch?

 > Now the works of the flesh are manifest, which are these; *adultery, fornication, uncleanness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like*: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
 But *the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance*: against such there is no law.
-And they that are Christ's have crucified the flesh with the affections and lusts.
+And they that are Christ’s have crucified the flesh with the affections and lusts.
 {% ct 'Galatians 5:19-24' %}

 The above list makes it clear there is little in modern entertainment that is fit for a Christian to watch.